Urban Entomology

 This site contains information about using pesticides.
 Pesticides can be dangerous if used improperly or carelessly.
 Always follow label instructions.
 The pesticide product label is the final word on the safe and legal use of pesticides.
 Questions about pesticide toxicity can be explored at the National Pesticide Information Center (NPIC).
 Control suggestions are intended for users in the state of Oregon, USA.
 Others should consult with local experts before relying solely on this information.
 Note that many of the chemicals mentioned in these documents are not registered for use by homeowners and can only legally be applied by a licenced professional.

-Banded Alder Beetle
+Banded Alder Borer

-Bed Bugs
+Bed bugs

-Carpenter Ants
+Carpenter ants

-Carpet and Hide Beetles
+Carpet and hide beetles

 Cluster Flies

-Clothes Moth
+Clothes Moths

 Ornamental Pine Pests